toonwa/Midi-to-Piano-Roll-Vector/README.md

 Checkoverlap.py - For identifying any overlapping notes in the midi file I recommend running checkoverlap.py before making the svg, overlapping notes may cause some unexpected results so make sure there are none.
 There is 1 overlap in the example file to test out this script.

-Sustainadd.py - Useful for downloaded midi files that have the sustain pedal as program changes.
+Sustainadd.py - Useful for downloaded midi files that may have the sustain pedal as program changes.
 This script adds a note at note 18 (used for the sustain pedal) whenever control 64 is above 0, until control 64 is at 0 again.
-Try it out on the example file
+Try it out on the example file.

 MAIN SCRIPTS: